Skip to main content

 nono run --profile claude-code -- claude

-Custom profiles with the same name override the built-in.
-Remove or rename the file to revert to the built-in profile.
+Custom profiles with the same name override the pack profile.
+Remove or rename the file to revert to the pack-provided profile.

 Security Tips